simonwlin/simonwlin.github.io/essays/typescript-essay.md

   - coding
 ---

 Third, create a technical essay (approximately 3-4 paragraphs) that discusses your interests in software engineering and what kinds of skills and experiences you hope to develop in the future.
+I need a better title

 ## Interests in Software Engineering